What is SearchKit?¶

 Concepts and terminology¶

-Getting familiar with SearchKit requires some understanding of it's components and concepts.
+Getting familiar with SearchKit requires some understanding of its components and concepts.
 There are a number of recipes in this documentation for you to work through to get a better feel for these but some introduction is needed.

 You find 'Entities'¶